-A plethora of ruins from the ancient times, sunny beaches, whitewashed cities, picturesque villages, Greece is ready to steal your hearts.
-It is one of the top-ranking travel destinations of Europe.
+With a plethora of ruins from ancient times, sunny beaches, whitewashed cities, picturesque villages, Greece is ready to steal your hearts.
+It is one of the top-ranking travel destinations in Europe.
 Quite evidently so.
 The country looks straight out of some fairy tale book.

 Best places to visit in Greece